Updated May 8th, 2026

 Finally, organizations should develop a structured Quality and Testing strategy.

-While internal teams are responsible for ensuring the accessibility of the content they publish, partners like Modea support the accessibility of the digital platforms and interactions that deliver that content.
+Internal teams ensure the accessibility of the content they publish, while partners like Modea support the accessibility of the platforms and interactions that deliver it.

 At Modea, our Quality and Testing practice combines automated scans with manual audits to evaluate how users navigate and interact with digital products.
 This approach helps uncover complex usability issues—such as keyboard traps, hidden focus states, or inaccessible authentication flows—that automated tools often miss.

-By building accessibility into governance, testing, and daily digital operations, healthcare organizations can move beyond one-time fixes and create digital experiences that remain accessible over time.
+By embedding accessibility into governance, testing, and daily operations, healthcare organizations can move beyond one-time fixes.
+This approach helps ensure digital experiences remain accessible over time.

 The Bottom Line

 Meeting these deadlines isn’t just about avoiding federal audits or the loss of Medicare funding.
-It’s about ensuring that the digital experiences patients rely on to find information, schedule care, and manage their health are accessible to every patient, regardless of their ability.
+The goal is to ensure every patient can access the digital experiences they rely on to find information, schedule care, and manage their health, regardless of ability.

 This may feel overwhelming, but it doesn’t need to.
 If you would like support navigating these changes, contact us to set up a call to discuss how your organization can evaluate your current digital experiences and create a clear path toward accessibility compliance.